Charleston Motorcycle Accident Lawyers

 Although not everybody agrees with mandatory helmet use, the National Highway Traffic Safety Administration reports that helmets are 37 percent effective in preventing fatal injuries to motorcyclists and 41 percent effective for their passengers.
 (Six percent of all motorcycle fatalities are passengers.)
 But a helmet can also save your court case.
 If you are in an accident and suffer a head injury while you are not wearing a helmet, a court could decide your negligence contributed to the worsening of your condition.
 Under the state’s comparative fault law, you may not be able to recover compensation for the full extent of your injuries.

-How our Charleston attorneys help motorcycle crash victims
+How our Charleston motorcycle accident attorneys help crash victims

 No matter how many precautions you take and how safely you drive, you can still become the victim of an accident when others act recklessly.
 Motorcyclists are at risk of serious injuries, which include: